 Lockbox reporting will be handled through CMS current day BAI files and BONY BAI files.
 The lockbox transactional data will be included in the normal account transaction reporting as deposit transactions.

-There is currently an open question as to whether the bank will use Digital Banking’s lockbox module, or if a legacy report will be used instead.
+Bank will send lock BAI file transactions and Lockbox legacy report.
+Bank is not using the propriety CSV lockbox formatting.
+Information is displayed via lockbox avail reporting – event id 10036 Lockbox Availability Loader

 The lockbox reporting file formats are a proprietary CSV format that can be combined with BAI data.
 If this interface/module is going to be utilized, it will require an HLD to define both the format MUFG can provide in conjunction with the report capabilities the bank would want to provide.